 Geophysical Vertical Electric Sounding (VES) surveys were carried out to test for the presence of sub-surface aquifers.
 The VES survey method uses electrical stimulus and records response to determine subsurface layers of low resistivity to electrical current.
-Low resistivity indicates high conductivity and this is interpreted as potential lithium brine bearing aguifer layers due to the location within the lithium triangle of South America.
-Subsequently projects in which potential lithium brine bearing aguifers were interpreted were tested by drilling.
-Following the completion of drilling.
+Low resistivity indicates high conductivity and this is interpreted as potential lithium brine bearing aquifer layers due to the location within the lithium triangle of South America.
+Subsequently projects in which potential lithium brine bearing aquifers were interpreted were tested by drilling.
+Following the completion of drilling, core samples were collected from different depths for testing porosity of the main lithological units and brine samples were collected at different depths using packers to isolate the aquifer horizon being tested, for chemistry characterisation in that part of the basin.